jeanmathieupotvin/transltr/cran-comments.md

 # Comments

-* This is a new release.
+* This is a first release.
 * PDF manual contains some necessary non-ASCII characters such as `ç`, `ñ`, and `¡`.
 They did not generate error when building the manual.